 - Ask the children to help you pick up the cones.
 Make a game (race) out of it but remember to use different colors.
 If not, kids will pick up any cone they see to win the race.
 For example, the challenge for the players could be for each child to pick up 1 blue cone and bring it to the coach.
 All children win when they come back with 1 blue cone.
 If they come back with the wrong color, check for understanding.
 Which color cone were you challenged to bring back?
-Either way, quickly move on, reset the cone if needed and continue with the session. - A simple question asking, "What do you remember learning today's session?"
+Either way, quickly move on, reset the cone if needed and continue with the session. - At the end of each session, a simple question asking, "What did they enjoy about today's session?"
 "What did you enjoy about the activity?"
 Simple questions like these can generate a conversation with the children and help you, as the coach, determine which activities were more enjoyable.